Ugg Adirondack III

 Style

-The UGG Adirondack III currently comes in three sleek colorways and stands apart from most boots with its ability to be worn in two different styles.
+The Ugg Adirondack III currently comes in three sleek colorways and stands apart from most boots with its ability to be worn in two different styles.
 When the cuff is fully extended, it looks like a traditional leather boot, with a sleek design, great warmth and water protection, and a build that layers well with a pair of snow pants or gaiters.
 Roll the fluffy wool cuff down, and you get a more playful, casual boot that is right at home when layered overtop of tighter pants like jeans or leggings.
-Overall, the thick rubber soul, durable rands, and leather upper of the Adirondack give it more of a rugged than sleek and stylish appearance, but the wool cuff is an ingenious design that lends a great amount of versatility to the boot.
+Overall, the thick rubber soul, durable rands, and leather upper of the Adirondack give it more of a rugged than sleek and stylish appearance, but the wool cuff is an ingenious design that lends a great amount of versatility.

 UGG Adirondack III (lacing tall)

-UGG has designed the Adirondack to handle both cuff configurations with ease, but there is one small hiccup to this design: the tongue.
-The tongue is at an ideal height (slightly above the lip) with a rolled-down cuff, but falls about an inch short of the top of the boot when the cuff is extended.
+Ugg has designed the Adirondack to handle both cuff configurations with ease, but there is one small hiccup to this design: the tongue.
+The tongue is at an ideal height (slightly above the lip) with a rolled-down cuff but falls about an inch short of the top of the boot when the cuff is extended.
 If you want to lace the boot up all the way, this means that the knot will rest on your shin in the gap between the boot’s sides, rather than on the tongue.
 To keep this from happening, I’ve gotten into the routine of lacing the boot one grommet short of the top.
-UGG had to opt for this middle ground to accommodate the boot’s versatile design, but it does sacrifice a bit in the way of coverage and style when the cuff is unrolled.
+Ugg had to opt for this middle ground to accommodate the boot’s versatile design, but it does sacrifice a bit in the way of coverage and style when the cuff is unrolled.

 UGG Adirondack III (dock)